sayon/blog/_posts/2020-12-12-when-functions-dissolve.md

 The rest of this post uses the assembly code as a device to tell about two interesting concepts: tail-call elimination and coroutines.
-We are going to optimize the subroutine `print_newline` in several stages up to the point that it is going to lose its shape as an isolated subroutine.
+We are going to optimize the subroutine `print_newline` in several stages up to the point that it is going to lose its shape as an isolated subroutine and get reduced to one instruction.

 ```nasm